 Taking out a GAP insurance policy when buying via finance is also a good idea as, if you’re unlucky enough to write off your car, you could find yourself seriously out of pocket, adding insult to injury.

 If you’re trading in an old car as part of the buying process, find out how much it's worth before you go shopping for a new car to be sure the dealer gives you a fair price.
 Glass's Guide is a great price to do this, as it's where a lot of dealers get their trade-in values.

 What are the running costs?

-Make a shortlist and test-drive them
+Make a shortlist of cars and test-drive them